Skip to content

 The growing reliance on personal guarantees

-Personal guarantees are now a routine feature of SME lending.
+Personal guarantees by directors are now a routine feature of SME lending..
 Banks, alternative lenders, and finance providers often ask directors to personally underwrite borrowing to protect their own position.

 Personal guarantees are commonly required for: